YottaDB/YDBDoc/AcculturationGuide/gtmacculturation.rst

 **Multiple YottaDB/GT.M Versions**

 YottaDB/GT.M object files are specific to each release of YottaDB/GT.M – so V6.2-000 cannot use object files generated by V5.4-000A, for example.
 Although the database format is more stable, a database file can only be concurrently open only by processes of one YottaDB/GT.M.
-The same source code, however, can be used by an unlimited number of GT.M releases.
-Also, even within a single GT.M release, the same source code can be used by processes running in M mode and UTF-8 mode – but the object files are different.
-The directory tree structure implemented in the simple environment allows only processes of only one GT.M release operating in only one mode to use a set of YottaDB/GT.M source modules.
+The same source code, however, can be used by an unlimited number of YottaDB/GT.M releases.
+Also, even within a single YottaDB/GT.M release, the same source code can be used by processes running in M mode and UTF-8 mode – but the object files are different.
+The directory tree structure implemented in the simple environment allows only processes of only one YottaDB/GT.M release operating in only one mode to use a set of YottaDB/GT.M source modules.

 .. parsed-literal::
    gtmuser@gtmworkshop:~$ tree -d VistA/